 - Cost: most baskets are free, but some organizations ask for a fee between $5 and $20.
 The cost may also vary according to the number of persons in the family, and some organizations may ask for membership fees.

 - Registration period: largely October 1st to November 30th.
-Some organizations accept requests in September, and others, like Sun Youth, welcome applications until Christmas.
+Some organizations accept requests in September, and others welcome applications until Christmas.

 - Distribution period: organizations hand out baskets during the 3 last weeks of December.

 N.B.
 Some organizations choose to provide checks or vouchers instead of regular baskets, but application and distribution procedures are the same.